 the confidentiality of the examination?

 an examination given by the government or a police agency, everything about an examination with Terry Ball Polygraph is considered

 confidential, attorney-client work product.
 We will ask you to provide us with a letter to that effect before the examination.

 Everything about the examination, including the simple fact

 that a test was administered, will not be released without your prior written permission.
 You are in control about the release

 of any and all information about the examination.

 do I arrange for my client to be tested?

-Ball Polygraph has offices in Lynnwood, Washington.
+& Ball has offices in Lynnwood, Washington.
 Call our offices to discuss your proposed use of the polygraph.
 We will

+discuss

-discuss possible test questions and techniques with you.
-If you decide to schedule an examination, we can usually arrange
+possible test questions and techniques with you.
+If you decide to schedule an examination, we can usually arrange for a polygraph

 examination within two or three days.